What is the Big Food Redesign Challenge?

 I am a retailer, how can I get involved?

-There are two ways – you can join as a participant with your in-house products; or you can support the Challenge as a potential retail outlet.
+You can support the Challenge as a potential retail outlet for successful Challenge products.
 We’d love to hear from you.

 You can email us at firstname.lastname@example.org